AI-and-Security/ai_for_sec_workshop/README.md

 ### Instructions
+#### MacOS
 1. Install uv (uv manages python versions, packages and dependencies)
-a.
-Follow your preferred method of installation [here](https://docs.astral.sh/uv/getting-started/installation/).
+- Follow your preferred method of installation [here](https://docs.astral.sh/uv/getting-started/installation/).
 We recommend Homebrew installs on Mac
-b.
-Run `uv python list` and note this output.
+- Run `uv python list` and note this output.
 This will be used later.
-c.
-Add the following to your login shell settings (Ex: ~/.bash_profile on Mac)
+- Add the following to your login shell settings (Ex: ~/.bash_profile on Mac)
 ```
 eval "$(uv generate-shell-completion bash)"
 export PATH="$PATH:<your output from step 1b>" (It should look something like: export PATH="$PATH:$HOME/path/to/uv/python/cpython-3.10.16-macos-aarch64-none/bin/")